NewronAI/n00bs/README.md

 ### Getting Started

-See the [Getting Started](/packages/app/README.md) guide for instructions on how to get started with n00bs.
+See the [Getting Started](/packages/app/README.md) guide for instructions on how to get started with Bhasha.

 ### Contributing